Spencerhughes11/geodle_app/README.md

 ## How to run

-from the./geodle_app directory:
+from the./geodle_app directory run:

-### `python3 manage.py runserver` to initialize the Django server
+### `python3 manage.py runserver`

+to initialize the Django server.

 from the ./svelte-kit directory:

 ### `npm run dev`

-for the live server
+for to activate live server on local host